sepsis-omics/tutorials/docs/modules/workflows/index.md

 We have been using the top Workflow tab.
 There is another tab at the bottom of the tool panel called Workflows.
 Click on <ss>Workflows: All Workflows</ss>.
 This gives a similar view with a list of workflows, and you can also click on the top right tab "switch to workflow management view".

-To return to the main galaxy window click on the Analyze Data tab in the top panel.
+To return to the main Galaxy window click on the Analyze Data tab in the top panel.

 ### Links